Assumption High School (Iowa)

-Assumption High School (AHS) is a private Catholic high school in the Diocese of Davenport in the U.S. state of Iowa.
+Assumption High School (AHS) is a private Catholic high school in the Diocese of Davenport in the U.S. state of Iowa known for athletics, academics, and faith based education.
 Bridget Murphy is the current principal.

 In 1958, AHS opened its doors as a co-institutional facility, with the merger of St. Ambrose Academy and Immaculate Conception Academy.
 AHS became coeducational in 1969.

 Academics

 AHS offers AP classes and dual-enrollment college courses on campus.
+Some AP classes are available for students to take online and the school has a partnership with Eastern Iowa Community Colleges, allowing their students to take a variety of online and in-person college level classes.
 The majority of the school's upperclassmen take the ACT, and their scores consistently rank above the Iowa and national averages.

-Most Assumption students come from Catholic feeder schools, such as St. Paul the Apostle (Panthers), John F. Kennedy (Crusaders), Lourdes (Lancers), & All Saints (Saints).
+Most Assumption students come from Catholic feeder schools, such as St. Paul the Apostle (Panthers), John F. Kennedy (Crusaders), St. Joan of Arc (Lancers), and All Saints (Saints).
+With the edition of Iowa's Educational Savings Accounts (ESAs), students from lower income households are able to afford to attend Assumption.
+Part of Iowa's school choice initiative, ESAs provide $8,148 to every student which can be applied to private school tuition.

 Faculty and staff

-AHS's faculty is made up of mostly lay teachers with priests and nuns teaching several religion courses.
+AHS's faculty is made up of mostly lay teachers with one nun as a full time faculty member.
 Many hold master's degrees in education or content areas, and all meet the criteria for the Iowa teaching standards.

 Student life and activities

-AHS provides activities beyond the classroom.
-More than two-thirds of the student body participates in at least one sport, and many people join clubs as well.
+AHS provides extracurricular activities including mock trial, jazz band, National Honor Society, faith based opportunities, and a variety of clubs focusing on subjects such as robotics, drama, politics, and the environment.